The Best Markets in Sydney: the 2024 Guide

 Glebe Markets – now “Markets at Glebe”

-Best for: Great general market with lots of vintage and second-hand.
+Best for: Vintage and second-hand.

-Glebe Markets, has a new owner, a new name (Markets at Glebe) and a new website as of March 2023 but the same wonderful collection of stall holders is still offering up a mix of old and new with emerging designers and vintage fashion side by side.
+Glebe Markets, has a new owner, a new name (Markets at Glebe) and a new website as of March 2023 but the same wonderful collection of stall holders is still offering a mix of old and new with emerging designers and vintage fashion side by side.

 There is a strong focus on clothing, jewellery and accessories with new, sample and second-hand goods on sale.
-Not so good for souvenir hunting but a fun and friendly local market!
+Not so good for souvenir hunting, but a fun and friendly local market!
 There is also a flea market section if you are looking to bag a bargain.

-With lots of good international food stalls and free music on the lawn from 12-3pm, it’s a great spot to stop for lunch.
+With lots of international food stalls and free music on the lawn from 12-3pm, it’s a great spot to stop for lunch.

 Where: Glebe Public School – Glebe Point Road Glebe